nervosnetwork/rfcs/rfcs/0026-anyone-can-pay/0026-anyone-can-pay.md

 $ make all-via-docker
 ```

-Now you can compare the simple udt script generated at `spec/cells/anyone_can_pay` with the one deployed to CKB, they should be identical.
+Now you can compare the anyone-can-pay lock script generated at `spec/cells/anyone_can_pay` with the one deployed to CKB, they should be identical.

 A draft of this specification has already been released, reviewed, and discussed in the community at [here](https://talk.nervos.org/t/rfc-anyone-can-pay-lock/4438) for quite some time.